 The Adapter L was originally finished in grey to match the BH microscope.
 The finish was later changed to cream to match the BH-2 microscope.

-If you want to use a Nikon, Pentax or other deep-bodied digital SLR, it is not easy to convert the Adapter L, so Richard J. Kinch (Making Digital Camera Microscope Adapters) makes alternative photo tubes that use a T-2 mount and that maintain the proper 150.0 mm distance from the lip on which the top section of an NFK eyepiece rests to the plane of the sensor.
+1) Richard J. Kinch (Olympus 38mm Dovetail to T-mount Adapter) makes an adapter that maintains the proper 150.0 mm distance from the lip on which the top section of an NFK eyepiece rests to the plane of the sensor.

 To project the image produced by the objective onto the sensor in the camera body, special photo eyepieces that sit inside the circular dovetail on the trinocular head are used, not the viewing eyepieces.